(Back to New Hampshire Haunted Index)

 Sarah Purcell must have lost the financial battle, and had to sell her home to her neighbor.

 Seeing as John Paul Jones was the epitome of a hero, having in spades the warrior mindset, one can see how women could develop huge crushes on this handsome, brave man with a Scottish accent!
-As his mindset was focused on professional success on the sea, he may not of allowed himself much time for love of the opposite sex; or if he did, he couldn't put such a relationship before his profession.
+As his mindset was focused on professional success on the sea, he may not have allowed himself much time for love of the opposite sex; or if he did, he couldn't put such a relationship before his profession.
 Any woman he did pay attention to, would be subject to wagging tongues of gossip.
 The story legend has been suggested that John Paul Jones had "affairs" with both the widow Purcell, and the wife of Woodbury Langdon, Sarah Langdon; though no proof was ever offered.

 Past regrets of choices made in life can cause a spirit to stay in this world, doing what they thought they should've done instead.